lite-note/getting-started/getting-started/text-editor.md

 # 📓 Text editor

-Lite note is used to display efficiently notes.
-To edit them, you can simply use a text editor.
+Lite note is used to display beautiful notes.
+To edit them, simply use a text editor.

 Here are 3 excellent text editors with extensions for writing [Markdown](./markdown-files.md) files: